 What is APAG?

 The American Photography Archives Group is a resource organization for individuals who own or manage a privately held photography archive.
-Collectively, the group has a dealt with everything from archival supplies, to copyright infringement, to working with photo dealers.
-Our meetings provide a supportive and lively forum in which to exchange experience and knowledge with others who have faced or are facing similar issues.
+Collectively, the group has dealt with everything from archival supplies and copyright infringement to working with photo dealers.
+Our meetings provide a supportive and lively forum for exchanging experience and knowledge with others who have faced or are facing similar issues.
 From time to time, guest speakers also share their expertise in intellectual property law, estate planning, appraisals, and other topics vital to managing an archive.
 See video excerpts from our first panel discussion, and read the article “What to Do with All the Photographs” by Mary Engel.

 President & Founder

 Executive Vice President

 Who are our members?

 Most of our members have inherited a photography collection from a parent, spouse, or other family member.
 A few represent foundations that were created to administer a photography archive.
 There are also many living photographers who are organizing their archives, and preparing to turn over administration of their archive to a family member or institution at a later time.
 We also have adjunct members from related fields such as archivists and librarians.
 Visit our membership page to see whose work is represented in APAG, and go to the Photographs page to see some of their photographs and read their biographies.

 Penelope Dixon Howard Greenberg Mark Lubell Katharine Martinez, Ph.D.